 Stem cell transplantations are a common treatment option for cancers such as multiple myeloma, certain types of lymphoma, and leukemia.
 They are also used to treat several types of blood disorders and immune system diseases, including: aplastic anemia, sickle cell anemia, disorders of immunity, myelodysplastic syndrome, Waldenström’s macroglobulinemia, and myeloproliferative disorders.

 Do you have a question that is not answered here?
-You can ask the bone marrow expert or visit the website for the Stem Cell Transplantation Program at Dana-Farber/Brigham and Women’s Cancer Center.
+You can visit the website for the Stem Cell Transplantation Program at Dana-Farber/Brigham and Women’s Cancer Center.